 Without brake fluid, the braking system cannot create the necessary hydraulic pressure, making it impossible to stop your vehicle safely.

-What Happens If You Drive Without Brake Fluid?
+Can You Drive Your Car Without Brake Fluid?

 How Long Can You Drive Without Brake Fluid?